-Here are a few guidelines to help you prepare for an enrollment session.
+Here are a few guidelines to help you prepare for an enrollment session:

 - You can enroll one person or a group of people during an enrollment session. - Each user must have a unique personal identification (ID) number.
-It will save you considerable time if you assign the ID numbers in advance. - The HandPunch will not accept two people with the same ID number. - If you enroll people using the last four digits of their phone numbers or social security numbers, you may get duplicate numbers. - If you are enrolling large groups of people you may consider using an enrollment trainer.
+It will save you considerable time if you assign the ID numbers in advance (Refer to the Design an ID Numbering System section on page 47). - The HandPunch will not accept two people with the same ID number. - If you enroll people using the last four digits of their phone numbers or social security numbers, you may get duplicate numbers. - If you are enrolling large groups of people you may consider using an enrollment trainer.
 It is a replica of a platen that is available through your Schlage Biometrics reseller.